Steve-n-steveN’s FOREVERYWHERE – the Chinese Democracy of the pre-school set – is finally set for release!

 Like, for real this time!

 Steve-n-steveN is Steve Burns, former host of beloved kids show Blue’s Clues, and Flaming Lips mastermind Steven Drozd.
-Following years of complications that delayed the release of their adult-friendly, psychedelic rock children’s album, the duo opened a twitter account today and shared their album cover (below).
+Following years of complications that delayed the release of their adult-friendly, psychedelic rock children’s album, the duo opened a twitter account today, shared their album cover (below) and released the music video for “The Unicorn and Princess Rainbow” (watch it here).
 Meanwhile Burns tweeted a promo image (above right) and the pair launched their new website and YouTube channel.
 Visit stevensteven.com to sign-up for updates and download “The Unicorn and Princess Rainbow” for free.

 In a 2013 interview with Pop Matters Steven Drozd recalled meeting Steve Burns.
 It was 2001.
 Burns – then the host of the wildly popular children’s program Blue’s Clues – was a Flaming Lips fanatic and aspiring musician.
 Drozd meanwhile was “going through the worst of kicking heroin.”
 Burns trekked to Dave Fridmann’s Tarbox Road Studios in the Fredonia, New York to connect with the Lips any way he could.
 “He came to Dave,” Drozd recalled, “and I was up at Daves and within 30 minutes of meeting each other we really hit it off.
 So here I was, this junkie going through the throws of withdraw, and here is, the host of Blue’s Clues, and we’re upstairs making up these goofy songs within 30 minutes of meeting each other.”

 “Steve Burns changed my life.
 We’re still really good friends to this day.”